Vincit/objection.js/doc/includes/API.md

         relation: Model.ManyToManyRelation,
         modelClass: __dirname + '/Movie',
         join: {
-          from: 'Person.id',
+          from: 'persons.id',
           // ManyToMany relation needs the `through` object
           // to describe the join table.
           through: {
-            from: 'Person_Movie.actorId',
+            from: 'persons_movies.actorId',
-            to: 'Person_Movie.movieId'
+            to: 'persons_movies.movieId'

             // If you have a model class for the join table
             // you can specify it like this: